B2.9 Represent and create equivalent ratios and rates, using a variety of tools and models, in various contexts.

 Skill: Representing and Creating Equivalent Ratios and Rates

 Multiplicative reasoning is a concept that requires the ability to deal with several ideas or quantities at once.
 The idea is to see the values in a problem relative (multiplicative) rather than absolute (additive) terms.
+Multiplicative reasoning is a concept that requires the ability to deal with several ideas or quantities at once.
+The idea is to see the values in a problem in relative (multiplicative) rather than absolute (additive) terms.
 Consider the following problem, "If one dog's weight goes from 5 kg to 8 kg and another dog's weight goes from 3 kg to 6 kg, which dog gained more weight?"
-If the student is approaching the problem in absolute terms, they will answer that the 2 dogs have gained an equal amount of weight.
+If the student is approaching the problem in absolute terms, they will answer that the two dogs have gained an equal amount of weight.
 However, in relative terms, the student will argue that the second dog gained more weight since it doubled its starting weight as compared to the first dog, which would have had to reach 10 kg for its relative weight gain to be equivalent.
-The following table visually illustrates the 2 answers to this problem.
-If it is true that the 2 answers can be defended, it is in the relative terms (multiplicative reasoning) that one must use when applying proportional reasoning.
+The following table visually illustrates the two answers to this problem.
+It is in the relative terms (multiplicative reasoning) that one must apply proportional reasoning.

 Here is student thinking that is absolute: Here is student thinking that is relative: